appwrite/demos-for-functions/README.md

-# demos-for-functions
+# Demos for Functions

-Demo for Appwrite cloud functions in multiple coding langauges
+Demos for Appwrite cloud functions API in multiple coding langauges.
+Feel free to submit your PR with more functions that other can use in their Appwrite projectes.